gurki/vivid/README.md

 ### Strong Typing

+    Note: You can use this library as high- or low-level as you like!

 Under the hood, `vivid` uses _inheritance-based strong typing_.
 This means, that the compiler will give you a heads-up if e.g. you're trying to convert from the wrong color.
 This also enables `Colors` to be implicitly initialized from the native spaces.

 ```cpp